carlosgmartin/web-scraping/README.md

  9. Navigate to the top directory of your project by entering `cd ../..`.

  10. Run the spider you created and store its output in a `comments.json` file by entering `scrapy crawl myspider -o comments.json`.
+View the stored comments by entering `open comments.json`.